francofor/Naxos/README.md

 Run "make FIPS202-opt64.pack" to get a tarball with the sources needed to compile the FIPS 202 functions generically optimized for 64-bit platforms.

+Unzip the files in the FIPS202-opt64 folder in the naxos source file folder.

 The functions called directly by this code are:

 * SHA3_224